Caine Prize

-The Caine Prize for African Writing is an annual literary award for the best original short story by an African writer, whether in Africa or elsewhere, published in the English language.
-Founded in the United Kingdom in 2000, the £10,000 prize was named in memory of businessman and philanthropist Sir Michael Harris Caine, former Chairman of Booker Group plc and of the Booker Prize management committee.
-Because of this connection with the Booker Prize, the Caine Prize is sometimes called the "African Booker".
-The prize is known as the AKO Caine Prize for African Writing.
+The Caine Prize for African Writing is an annual literary award for the best short story by an African writer, whether in Africa or elsewhere, published in the English language.
+Founded in the United Kingdom in 2000, the £10,000 prize was named in memory of businessman and philanthropist Sir Michael Harris Caine, former chairman of Booker Group and of the Booker Prize management committee.
+The Caine Prize is sometimes referred to as the "African Booker".
 The Chair of the Board is Ellah Wakatama, appointed in 2019.

+Between 2020 and 2022 it was styled as the AKO Caine Prize for African Writing due to a three-year grant from Nicolai Tangen's AKO Foundation.

 History and background

 The Caine Prize is a registered charity with the aim of bringing African writing to a wider audience through an annual literary award.
 It is named after businessman and philanthropist Sir Michael Caine (1927–1999), former Chairman of Booker plc, who also chaired the "Africa95" arts festival and the Booker Prize management committee for almost 25 years.
 After his death, friends and colleagues established the prize to be awarded annually in his memory.

 The prize was first awarded in 2000, to the Sudanese writer Leila Aboulela for her short story "The Museum", at the Zimbabwe International Book Fair in Harare.
 In its first year the Caine Prize attracted entries from 20 African countries.

-The winner is announced at a dinner in July, formerly held in Oxford but most recently at SOAS, University of London, to which the shortlisted candidates are all invited.
-This is part of a week of activities for the candidates, including readings, book signings and press opportunities.
+Historically, the winner was announced at a dinner in July, at an event formerly held in Oxford but more recently at SOAS, University of London, to which the shortlisted candidates were all invited.
+This formed part of a week of activities for the candidates, including readings, book signings and press opportunities.

+In 2024, the Caine Prize declared that it would "re-centre" itself on the African continent, with a planned year-long celebration of the prize’'s 25th anniversary in 2025.
+Proposed events include readings and discussions involving the shortlisted writers and past winners, and tributes to writers such as the late Charles Mungoshi (Zimbabwe), who was shortlisted in 2000, and the late Binyavanga Wainaina (Kenya), who won the award in 2002.

-Additionally, the Caine Prize arranges writers' workshops that are held in a different African country each year.
+The Caine Prize also arranges writers' workshops that are held in a different African country each year.